Localization engineer

 So, what does that look like in practice?

 In preparing for localization, the first step an l10n engineer takes is to check whether the product has been sufficiently internationalized to allow for localization.
+This process often integrates a translation management system to streamline workflows and ensure smooth localization efforts.
 This includes making sure your source code is stored in separate files, establishing best practices, and ensuring that the ‘localizability’ of the product is at a level that won’t cause problems down the road.

 Let’s break this down by looking at the four main areas of localization they participate in: